iKaseTebo/RIVAL-Learning/README.md

 > git pull origin master

 At this point you will have pulled master to your local.
-You will need to "checkout" a new branch so that it doesn't affect master
+You will need to "checkout" a new branch so that it doesn't affect master. -b designates that you would like to create a new branch. without -b you will just checkout an existing branch if there is one.

 > git checkout -b <new_branch_name>

 Now you are on your new branch and any changes made here cannot affect master until a PR is made and code review has happened.

-After you have made changes you will need to push your changes back up to github.
+After you have made changes you will need to push your changes back up to github, they only reach github after you run the actual push command.

 > git add -A